Carlos081023/Carlos-Portfolio/README.md

 ## Data Analysis and Visualizations

 After structuring the data model in Tableau (Refer to this for more explanation), analysis began to address core business questions and additional insights.
-To visit the Sales Dashboard click this link.
+To visit the Sales Dashboard click this [link]((https://public.tableau.com/app/profile/carlos.rivera3783/viz/SalesAnalysis_17303424800750/SalesDashboard))

 ### Top Performing Products by Sales: